skoleapp/skole-frontend/markdown/en/blogs/how-to-choose-minor-subject.md

 ### 4. Ask Around

-Before locking down your decision, a good final strategy is to ask some older students you know, who have studied the minor, and get them to tell what you how it was like.
+Before locking down your decision, a good final strategy is to ask some older students you know, who have studied the minor, and get them to tell you how it was like.
 Even though you should not choose your minor based on what others have chosen, nothing beats first-hand experience and hearing about the practicalities of the subject's courses can help clarify the decision and allow